fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+What counts in making a happy marriage is not how compatible you are but how you deal with incompatibility.
+  Leo Tolstoy

 Father, what we know not, teach us; What we have not, give us; What we are not, make us, for your Son’s sake.
   Anglican Prayer